daavsnts/fitness-tracker-svelte/README.md

 |-aliases.config.js # All the aliases available in the project.
 Add more here
 |-index.html        # The root of the website
 |-ionic.config.json # A config so we can use ionic for livereload (and only that)
+|-Makefile          # File to create short hands commands to run outside the app container
 |-package.json      # All dependencies here
 |-svelte.config.js  # Configure how svelte is built
 |-tsconfig.json     # Configure the typescript
 |-vite.config.ts    # Configure how the app builds
 |-vitest.config.ts  # Configure how the app is tested
+|-.env              # Configure common variables see more in https://vitejs.dev/guide/env-and-mode.html#env-files
 ```

 More info here: https://docs.vlgi.com/team/dev/stack-guide/web-spa/

+## Snippets

+This project has defined some snippets to help with svelte and stories
+boilerplate.

+### Snippets for svelte file

+- `component`: Create Svelte Component with TS and SCSS
+- `script`: Create Svelte Script tag with TS lang
+- `style`: Create Svelte Style tag with SCSS lang

+### Snippets for Typescript file

+- `story`: Create a story for a component.
+- `story-template`: Create a story for a component with story template, to reuse
+  common configs.

 ## Technical details